 Are you getting priced out of the market?
 If so, you’re not alone.
 In Silicon Valley, the prices of houses are rising dramatically right now.
 In some cases, homes are selling for 20% or more than list price.
-In the last week I’ve heard of at least 2-3 homes which sold $400,000 or more over the asking price.
+Recently I’ve heard of at least 2-3 homes which sold $400,000 or more over the asking price.
 This is happening in prices up to $3 million especially, but I’m also hearing it in the luxury tier.

 With rapid housing price appreciation in Silicon Valley, home buyers who are “patiently waiting” for more inventory and just the right house to come on the market can end up finding themselves “priced out of the market“.

 What does it mean to be “priced out of the market”?

 In a nutshell, it means that while a few months before, you could afford the type of house you wanted (more or less), but prices have risen so fast that now you feel that you cannot buy anything at all.

 If that’s the case, you feel that it’s no longer worth it to buy – so you continue to rent (or not purchase that investment property).

 Have you been patiently waiting for just the right house to come on the market?
 Let me suggest to you that it may not be forthcoming.
 What you could afford a year ago is no longer possible today, and we do not see that situation changing anytime soon.
 In fact, appreciation would appear to be steeper now than it was 12 months ago.
 Waiting can be very expensive in a market like this one.

 Why do buyers wait when they might do better to jump in?